 Based on the final 2019 SREP decision received in December 2019, the Group's minimum phased-in CET 1 capital ratio was set at 11.0 per cent. (comprising a 4.5 per cent.
-Pillar I requirement, a 3.0 per cent.
+Pillar 1 requirement, a 3.0 per cent.
 P2R (in the form of CET 1 capital), a capital conservation buffer of 2.5 per cent. (fully phased-in as of 1 January 2019) and an O-SII buffer of 1.0 per cent.) and the overall total capital requirement at 14.5 per cent., comprising an 8.0 per cent.
-Pillar I requirement (of which up to 1.5 per cent. can be in the form of Additional Tier 1 capital and up to 2.0 per cent. in the form of Tier 2 capital), a 3.0 per cent.
+Pillar 1 requirement (of which up to 1.5 per cent. can be in the form of Additional Tier 1 capital and up to 2.0 per cent. in the form of Tier 2 capital), a 3.0 per cent.
 P2R (in the form of CET 1 capital), a capital conservation buffer of 2.5 per cent. and an O-SII buffer of 1.0 per cent.
-The ECB has also provided non-public guidance for an additional Pillar II CET 1 capital buffer.
-Pillar II add-on capital requirements derive from the context of the SREP, which is a point in time assessment, and are therefore subject to change over time.
+The ECB has also provided non-public guidance for an additional Pillar 2 CET 1 capital buffer.
+Pillar 2 add-on capital requirements derive from the context of the SREP, which is a point in time assessment, and are therefore subject to change over time.
 The final 2019 SREP decision became effective on 1 January 2020.
-Following the COVID-19 outbreak and related announcements by the EBA, the Bank received an amendment to the 2019 SREP decision, see further below under "Recent Developments: impact on Capital Base".
+Following the COVID-19 outbreak and related announcements by the EBA, the Bank received an amendment to the 2019 SREP decision, effective 12 March 2020, reducing the Group's minimum phased-in CET 1 capital ratio to 9.7 per cent. (comprising a 4.5 per cent.
+Pillar 1 requirement, a 1.7 per cent.
+P2R, a capital conservation buffer of 2.5 per cent. and an O-SII buffer of 1.0 per cent.), following the frontloading of the new rules on the P2R composition, to allow banks to use Additional Tier 1 capital and Tier 2 capital to meet P2R and not only by CET 1 capital, initially scheduled to come into effect in January 2021.
+Please see further below under "Recent Developments: impact on own funds and eligible liabilities".
 In addition, the EBA final guidelines on SREP and supervisory stress testing and the SSM's 2018 SREP methodology provide that own funds held for the purposes of P2G cannot be used to meet any other capital requirements (Pillar 1, Pillar 2 requirements or the combined buffer requirement), and therefore cannot be used twice.
 In line with the final 2019 SREP decision, these new provisions became effective from 1 January 2020.
 The above minimum ratios apply to both the Group and the Bank.

-Total capital10
+Total capital14

-Set out below are the Group's and the Bank's (on a solo basis) solvency data (phased-in Basel III, IFRS 9 transitional), in each case in accordance with the regulations applicable on each of the dates stated.
-See also the Group's "Additional Risk and Capital Management Disclosures, including Pillar III semi-annual disclosures", which is incorporated by reference in this Offering Circular.
+Set out below are the Group's and the Bank's (on a solo basis) solvency data (phased-in Basel III, IFRS 9 and CRR Article 468 transitional), in each case in accordance with the regulations applicable on each of the dates stated.
+See also the Group's "Additional Risk and Capital Management Disclosures", which is incorporated by reference in this Offering Circular.